anasty17/mirror-leech-telegram-bot/README.md

   - [READ THIS FOR MORE INFORMATION](https://sabnzbd.org/wiki/configuration/4.2/servers)

   - Open port 8070 in your vps to access full web interface from any device.
-Use it like http://ip:8070/sabnzbd/.
+Use it like http://ip:8070/sabnzbd/. username: mltb, password: mltbmltb

 **10. RSS**